 We always aim to bring the best production value we can to any shoot and we match each project with the most fitting production ingredients we can.

 We win awards, we work hard (mostly) and we like to push creative boundaries.

 Hamish is the founder of Flying Saucer and like many business founders, he’s been responsible for a little bit of everything.
-He’s recently been kicked out of producing so he can concentrate his skills in the directing and stills departments.
+He’s recently been kicked out of producing so he can concentrate his skills directing and shooting stills.
 Hamish brings a lot of creative thinking to any project, a friendly easy going manner and great understanding of what it takes to make a project better than expected.
-When he’s not at the helm of the ship, he can be found wrangling (not to be confused with strangling) his young kids, contemplating a surfboard or mountain bike, or putting the world to rights with some hippy eco green nonsense.
+When he’s not at the helm of the ship, he can be found wrangling (not to be confused with strangling) his young kids, going for a surf or mountain bike, or putting the world to rights with some hippy eco green carry on.

 Charlie started out as a child actor and has been bringing the drama to sets ever since.
 With more than a decade of experience working as a director and editor in NZ he enjoys bringing a wit and charm to his work and has a particular knack for getting entertaining and emotionally engaging performances whether in doco, drama, or comedy.
 Charlie’s irreverent short film comedy ‘Coconut’ was selected for the NZ International Film Festival, was a finalist for Best Script and Best Actor and the NZ Film Awards, and won People’s Choice Award at the Show Me Shorts Film Festival and his feature film sequel ‘Banana’ is currently in development with the New Zealand Film Commission.